Boiling Springs High School (Pennsylvania)

 Boiling Springs High School (BSHS) is a small, rural, public high school in the historic town of Boiling Springs, Pennsylvania.
 It is part of the South Middleton School District.
 Boiling Springs High School is the sole high school operated by the district.
-In the 2016–2017 school year, enrollment was reported as 684 pupils in 9th through 12th grades.
+In the 2024–2025 school year, enrollment was reported as 707 pupils in 9th through 12th grades.

 Boiling Springs High School students in 10th, 11th, or 12th grades may choose to attend Cumberland-Perry Area Vocational Technical School for training in the construction and mechanical trades; landscaping fields, computer systems; cosmetology; criminal justice and dental assisting fields.
 Students earned credits towards graduation, as well as industry certifications and college credits in some classes.
 The Capital Area Intermediate Unit IU15 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 The school's colors are purple and gold.
 Their name and mascot is based on a famous bubbling spring that is the source of a nearby lake.

 Extracurriculars

 Boiling Springs High School offers a variety of activities, clubs and an extensive athletics program to students.
 Varsity and junior varsity athletic activities are under the Pennsylvania Interscholastic Athletic Association.

-BSHS's football team consistently makes it to the playoffs.
-Most notably in 2005, the Bubblers went 10-0 only to lose to Littlestown, Pennsylvania, in the PIAA playoffs in a classic game.
 They are also known for their wrestling team who had many finalists in the state tournament.